Support thriving kids with a donation to 1616 today.

 – Andrew Ladd, Co-Founder & 2-time Stanley Cup Champion

 Our 2022 season was a success!

-1616 is a 16-week mental, physical and social wellbeing experience for youth hockey teams that blends real-life stories and on-ice drills from NHL players with proven research-based curriculum and tools.
-The program is designed by a team of experts to help youth hockey players, along with parents and coaches, create enriched environments that promote healthy development.
+1616 is a 16-module mental, physical and social wellbeing experience for youth hockey teams that blends real-life stories and on-ice drills from the best hockey players in the world with proven research-based curriculum and tools.

 Ladd Foundation (founded by 2-time Stanley Cup Champion, Andrew Ladd and his wife, Brandy) created 1616 to make mental fitness & wellbeing a more significant focus of youth hockey and to shift minor hockey culture to emphasize hockey performance as well as the development of connections, confidence and character.